Toolkit

 POS Tagging

-Stanza neural tagger trained on UD treebanks.
+Stanza neural tagger and multilingual neural models for 15 languages.
 Outputs UPOS, XPOS, and features.

 lemma